 A rare moss which grows in short rabbit-grazed turf and exposed limestone.

-Rarity: A handful of locations in north Devon and Somerset
+Rarity: A handful of locations in Devon and Somerset

 Cause of decline: Loss of traditional management, nutrient enrichment of soils.